Sustainability

 Further, the idea of "vegan leather" being eco-friendly is actually quite misleading.
 While the sentiment behind not sacrificing animals is great, the petroleum-based materials used to produce vegan leather are far from stellar.
 By this point, we all know that plastic is no good.
 What brands using vegan leather don't want you to know is that it's just plastic!
 Remember pleather from the 90s?
 Yea, this is it with a shiny new name.

 Lastly, vegetable tanned leather uses natural materials in the tanning process.
-Harmful chemicals are traded in for tannins from tree bark, tree roots, and leaves.
 The process of vegetable tanning has been going on for centuries and is known to produce the highest quality of leather.
-The low n' slow process takes a considerable amount of time but has far less of an impact on the environment compared to the chrome-tanned leather used for upholstery and cheap purses.
+The low n' slow process using tannins from tree bark, roots, and leaves takes a considerable amount of time but has far less of an impact on the environment than chromium-based tanning.
 You'll also hear the term "genuine leather" or "bonded leather" at many mass market brands.
 Bonded leather is basically the MDF of the leather world—shredded up scraps glued together into a new material.
-It actually sounds like a low-waste solution at first, but the quality is terrible and the process requires lots of chemicals.
+It sounds like a low-waste solution at first, but the quality is terrible and the process requires lots of chemicals.